-All actions performed by a Goverlan operator are audited by default.
+Goverlan Reach Remote Access Software provides an auditing trail of operator actions as part of its security features.
+By default, all actions performed by a Goverlan operator are audited.
 This cannot be turned off.
-Audits are registered in the event viewer of the endpoint onto which the actions were performed.
+Audits are registered in the event viewer of the endpoint when an action is executed against it.
 For additional security of the audits, they can be centralized using the Goverlan Reach Server.

 What is being audited?